Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 In a nutshell: You’re focusing on leads that are more likely to purchase, rather than attempting to convert those who might not be interested.

 “It all comes down to measuring how good a fit the product is for a particular user and how high is the user’s purchase intent.
 Fit and intent is the basis on which you determine which leads are qualified and which aren’t,” says Shane Barker.

 You can also score a lead higher based on these qualities:

 Did you know that 61% of B2B marketers think generating high-quality leads is their biggest challenge?
 Identifying the channel where the majority of your top leads come from is like hitting the jackpot for a sales rep.

 “As a salesperson, the most important thing to me about a lead is where it came from,” says G2‘s Joe Arko.

 “The close rate for different lead sources varies from 2%-50%.
 Word of mouth closes at an insanely high rate, whereas a one-click web form isn’t going to be in the same ballpark.”

 Arko continues: “All other variables are interesting, but there’s no better indicator of ‘likely to buy’ than the way in which they reached out to begin with.”

-A1 Future Technologies‘ Srish Agrawal agrees with this approach: “Always check the source of your leads and have a tracking system in place to know where the best leads are coming from.
+A1 Future Technologies‘ Srish Agrawal agrees with this approach: “Always check the source of your leads and have a tracking system in place like a lead generation dashboard to know where the best leads are coming from.
 This way, you can remove the lower quality traffic/lead sources, and focus on the ones working best.”

 …As does Mailbird‘s Andrea Loubier: “When scoring a lead, one of the most important factors is the point of origin.
 Was this a user who signed up for your newsletter, or an individual who sent you an email or called about a particular product or service?
 Or, was this a prospect from a cold call?”